ashfaqahmad173448/currecy_converter/README.md

-   1-Implemented the API to get all currency symbols and store to redux 2-Implemented the API to covert the currency
+   1-Make the currency converted fully functional 2-Implemented the design of Setting and theme screen and make it functional